rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		devicePort: 8080
 		...

 NOTE: When attepting to connect via Bluetooth or Wi-Fi, be sure the apprporiate radio is turned on in the device.
-If using Bluetooth, the printer also should be in discover mode.
+If using Bluetooth, the printer should be in discover mode.

-The `searchPrinters` callback function will be executed for each printer found.
-The callback will include a `printerID` property, which will be used to establish a connection with the printer.
-When the search is complete, it will issue one more callback with a success status, but will not contain a printerID.
-You would use this as an indication that the search process is complete and it is safe to connect to the printer.

-NOTE: This ID is a unique ID that the RhoMobile framework keeps track of.
-It is not an ID that the printer manufacturer may be using.

 ###via USB
-Printing via USB is supported by Android devices only.
+Printing via USB is supported for Android apps only.
+To print from one of Zebra's Android devices, it must be connected to one of the [supported Zebra printers](http://127.0.0.1:9393/en/edge/guide/printing#supported-printers) using a USB adapter or cradle.

+Again we use the `search.Printers` method to search for printer(s) connected to the mobile device via USB.
+This time the new `CONNECTION_TYPE_USB` parameter is used.

 Sample JavaScript code: